 This initiative meets changing consumer preferences for lower sugar products and also responds to the EU call for reformulation and sugar reduction across the food industry.
 UNESDA is the first food and drink sector to respond to the EU Added Sugar Annex and its 10% sugar reduction target.
 It hopes that others will follow suit in order to generate critical mass.

-The 10% added sugars reduction will be achieved through:
+The 10% sugar reduction will be achieved through:

 – Reformulating existing products